Annual Campus Security and Fire Safety Report

 REMEMBER: Call 911 for all fire, medical or police emergencies.

-University of Notre Dame Procedures for Students During Fires
+University of Notre Dame Procedures for Students and Employees During Fires

-The following are a list of the University’s procedures for students to take during fires.
-The listed pages are where these can be found in the du Lac Guide to Student Life at Notre Dame.
+The following are a list of the University’s procedures for students and employees to take during fires.

 Fire Emergency Instructions

-Any student trapped by smoke or fire in corridors and who cannot leave by normal exits should:
+Any student or employee trapped by smoke or fire in corridors and who cannot leave by normal exits should:

-1. Stay in or return to his or her room or some other smoke and fire-free area.
+1. Stay in or return to his or her room, office, or some other smoke and fire-free area.
 Shut the door and remain there until being rescued.

 2. If smoke enters the room from under or around the door, place sheets, blankets or clothing around the door to seal it as well as possible.